GodsonJohn01/extract-log-info/README.md

 Steps to set up the project locally:

 1. Clone the Repository `https://github.com/GodsonJohn01/extract-log-info.git`.
-   Now, Get into the repository `cd extract-log-info`
+   Now, get into the repository `cd extract-log-info`

 1. Install and activate virtualenv:
     `pip install virtualenv` (ignore if already installed)